0x10c: Development

 In December 2011, Markus Persson announced that he was going to be stepping down as the lead developer of Minecraft, and that he would be working on another project.
 Mojang CEO Carl Manneh said in an interview with Edge Online that Mojang was committed to supporting a new project that Persson was developing along with another game created by other developers in their company.
 After winning a special award from BAFTA in March 2012, Persson revealed that there were three different projects he was developing, but he had yet to come to a decision in terms of which one he was committed to working on.
 A few days later in an interview with PC Gamer magazine, Persson announced that he was working on a space-themed game that was inspired by the television show Firefly and the video game Elite.

 The first details of this game were released in an April Fool's parody website called "Mars Effect", a play on Mass Effect and alluding to the lawsuit by Bethesda Softworks over trademark infringement.
 A few days later Persson announced that he had chosen a real name for the game and that he had made some progress on its development.
-Although it is not immediately obvious how to pronounce the game's name and a large variety of suggestions were proposed, Persson has said that he pronounces it as "ten to the see," but that "people can pronounce it however they want".
+Although it is not immediately obvious how to pronounce the game's name and a large variety of suggestions were proposed, Persson has said that he pronounces it as "ten to the see", but that "people can pronounce it however they want".

 On October 13, 2012, the first video gameplay of 0x10c was released by Persson on the game's website.
 On October 26, 2012, the first multiplayer test was uploaded to the website from Twitch.TV.
 In an April 2013 interview with Polygon, Persson stated that 0x10c development was hit by creative road block and would be put on hold.
 Persson also said that the game is "ways off" and that he would be expanding the team, bringing on one other developer to "make sure the game gets made".
 On August 13, 2013, Persson confirmed in a live stream that 0x10c was indefinitely shelved, adding that the game could potentially be made in the future, if another Mojang employee were interested in continuing its development.

 Art

 "The style is pixel art meets modern 3D.
-It's influenced by bright, vivid sci-fi, and real-world functional spaceship design to go with 0x10cs realistic tone," said Jonatan Pöljö, artist of the game's team.
+It's influenced by bright, vivid sci-fi, and real-world functional spaceship design to go with 0x10cs realistic tone," said Jonatan Pöljö, an artist on the game's team.

 Soundtrack

-On September 15, 2014, Daniel Rosenfeld (C418), who also composed the music for Mojang's previous game, Minecraft, released the soundtrack for 0x10c on his Bandcamp page, which consists of two tracks, "0x10c" and "0".
+On September 15, 2014, Daniel Rosenfeld (C418), who also composed the music for Minecraft, released the soundtrack for 0x10c on his Bandcamp page, which consists of two tracks, "0x10c" and "0".